kubernetes-retired/service-catalog/docs/walkthrough.md

 chart supports a wide variety of customizations which are detailed in that directory's [README.md](https://github.com/kubernetes-incubator/service-catalog/blob/master/charts/ups-broker/README.md).

 **Note:** The UPS broker emulates user-provided services as they exist in Cloud Foundry.
 Essentially, values provided during provisioning are merely echoed during binding. (i.e. The values *are* the service.)
-This is a trivial broker server, to be sure, but it's deliberately employed in this walkthrough to avoid getting hung up on the distracting details of some other technology.
+This is a trivial broker server but it's deliberately employed in this walkthrough to avoid getting hung up on the distracting details of some other technology.

 To install with defaults: